AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-dbt-fusion-analytics-engineering.md

 ![dbt Fusion state-aware orchestration DAG comparison showing full rebuild executing all 6 models versus state-aware rebuild executing only 2 affected models with lower warehouse costs](./images/dbt-fusion-analytics-engineering/dbt-fusion-state-aware-orchestration.png)

-In dbt Core, running `dbt build` triggers execution of every model in the project—or every model in a selected subset.
+In dbt Core, running `dbt build` triggers execution of every model in the project, or every model in a selected subset.
 If only `fct_orders.sql` changed, the run still typically executes all downstream models to ensure consistency: `fct_orders`, `dim_customers`, `mart_revenue`, `mart_churn`.
 This costs warehouse compute for models whose logic didn't change.

 State-aware orchestration means Fusion tracks which models have actually changed (by diffing the compiled SQL AST, not the source file) and which upstream datasets have new data.
-It executes only the models that are affected by the change—not the entire downstream graph.
+It executes only the models that are affected by the change, not the entire downstream graph.
 In a project with hundreds of models, this can reduce CI run time and warehouse compute cost by an order of magnitude for common change patterns like updating a single staging model.

 ```bash
 # Run only models affected by changes since the last successful run